cmerrym1/curious-traveler/README.md

 [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## <a name="Description">Description</a>
-The purpose of this app is to help travlers find curious stops on their journey.
+The purpose of this app is to help travelers find curious stops on their journey.
 Users of the app can become a member and create posts and comments.
-Non-members can only view the posts/comments.
+Non-members can only view the posts and comments.

 The link to the deployed application is here:
 [GitHub](https://github.com/cmerrym1/curious-traveler)